 Modeled after similar international commissions, its purpose is to establish truth, promote accountability, extend compassion, and help the country move forward with honesty.

-The commission could also encourage full disclosure from law enforcers and other actors, review unresolved cases, and recommend reparations and institutional reforms.
+It could also encourage full disclosure from law enforcers, review unresolved cases, recommend reparations and institutional reforms, and provide psychosocial support.

-While government figures state about 6,000 deaths in the drug war, human rights groups estimate the number to be over 20,000.
+The government states about 6,000 deaths in the drug war, while human rights groups estimate over 20,000.

-Cardinal David highlighted that corruption connected to these killings has not received sufficient attention in the country.
+Cardinal David highlighted that corruption connected to these killings has not received sufficient attention.

 🤖